Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Optical On-chip Communication Security

 \subsubsection{Availability}

-\citeauthor{guo2020potential} \cite{guo2020potential} discuss countermeasures against DoS attack inducing HT detection, localization and mitigation.
+\citeauthor{guo2020potential} \cite{guo2020potential} discuss countermeasures against DoS attack inducing HT detection, localization, and mitigation through a firewall at each node.
 The authors assume that the optimal location for HT is hotspots in optical NoC.
 In the first step, a preliminary HT localization module tags hotspot locations as potential HT locations.
-Then, the exact localization algorithm tags HTs by identifying anomalies that surpass the upper-bound of the maximal packet count curve for that node.
-From initially tagged nodes, address of those abnormally delayed packets are tagged as HTs.
+Then, the exact localization algorithm tags HTs by identifying anomalies surpassing the upper bound of that node's maximal packet count curve.
+From initially tagged nodes, the addresses of those abnormally delayed packets are tagged as HTs.
 Finally, the HT-detection stage has two countermeasures.
 The first countermeasure applies randomized permutation to the data so that it is hard for HT to change the final destination address.
-The second countermeasure ensures integrity of data by detecting message removal from the system.
+The second countermeasure ensures data integrity by detecting message removal from the system.
 After these three steps, there will be trusted and untrusted cells.
-As extra layer of security, the authors propose static and dynamic partitioning of cells resulting in traffic isolation.
+As an extra layer of security, the authors propose static and dynamic partitioning of cells resulting in traffic isolation.